tractionguest/lenel-sdk/docs/SettingsApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::SettingsApi.new
+api_instance = LenelSDK::SettingsApi.new

-visit_settings = LenelClient::VisitSettings1.new # VisitSettings1 |
+visit_settings = LenelSDK::VisitSettings1.new # VisitSettings1 |

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.